 If desired by the complainant, help them file a formal complaint to trigger an informal resolution or a formal grievance process which includes an investigation and a live hearing.

 Title IX Policy and Reports

 The 2020 Title IX Regulations that mandates the public sharing of materials used to train school and college Title IX team members.
 Whitman's Title IX coordinator and deputy coordinators complete training through the Association of Title IX Administrators (ATIXA).
-The training materials are available on ATIXA’s website.
+The training materials are available on the ATIXA website.

-Twenty Whitman Faculty and Staff completed Title IX Hearing Officer and Decision Maker Training October 5, 2020.
+Twenty Whitman faculty and staff completed Title IX Hearing Officer and Decision Maker Training October 5, 2020.
 This training was completed through the Association of Title IX Administrators (ATIXA).
-The training materials are available on ATIXA’s website.
+The training materials are available on the ATIXA website.

 Sexual Misconduct Defined

 Whitman College prohibits sexual misconduct in any form.
 Sexual misconduct is a broad term encompassing any unwelcome behavior of a sexual nature that is committed without consent or by force, intimidation, coercion or manipulation.
 Sexual misconduct can occur between persons of the same or different genders.

 Sexual Harassment is defined as unwelcome verbal or physical conduct of a sexual nature that is sufficiently severe or persistent or pervasive such that it unreasonably interferes with, limits or deprives someone of the ability to participate in or benefit from the college’s educational programs or employment opportunities.
 The unwelcome behavior may be based on power differentials (quid pro quo), the creation of a hostile environment or retaliation.
 A single instance of sexual assault may be sufficient to constitute a hostile environment.

 The list of prohibited conduct under this policy includes, but is not limited to, the following:

 - Unwelcome sexual advances or propositions that interfere with a student’s education or employment opportunities